Jaeger-LeCoultre occupies a peculiar space within haute horlogerie, and if you know how to read it, that peculiarity creates real opportunity.

 Jaeger-LeCoultre Memovox E855

-The Memovox E855 represents where Jaeger-LeCoultre stops being underrated and simply demonstrates technical superiority.
-Chrono24’s July 2025 best-sellers list includes the vintage E855 as one of the top five JLC models by demand, and it’s the only true mid-century vintage reference on that leaderboard.
+The Memovox E855 is where Jaeger-LeCoultre stops being underrated and simply demonstrates technical superiority.
+Chrono24’s July 2026 best-sellers list includes the vintage E855 as one of the top five JLC models by demand, and it’s the only true mid-century vintage reference on that leaderboard.

 You almost never see a 1950s tool watch sitting shoulder-to-shoulder with current-production models in live marketplace turnover.

-What makes the Memovox E855 special is how it approached underwater timing completely differently than competitors.
-Instead of relying on a rotating bezel like every other dive watch, JLC built an acoustic safety system that you could actually hear and feel while submerged.
-The E855 used a dual-crown compressor-style case with spring-loaded sealing that increased water resistance as pressure rose, and period examples show everything from silver dials to darker gilt and even lapis-toned variants that command significant premiums today.
+What makes the Memovox E855 worth chasing is how differently it approached underwater timing compared to every competitor at the time.
+Instead of a rotating bezel like every other dive watch, JLC built an acoustic safety system you could actually hear and feel while submerged.
+The E855 used a dual-crown compressor-style case with spring-loaded sealing that increased water resistance as pressure rose.
+Period examples show everything from silver dials to darker gilt and even lapis-toned variants that command serious premiums today.

-The Memovox VDI sits at 0.80, with particularly strong marks in scarcity and retention at 0.9, reflecting that finding clean examples is becoming progressively harder while values hold firm.
-The liquidity score of 0.8 confirms meaningful transaction volume exists despite the vintage nature.
+The Memovox VDI sits at 0.80, with strong marks in scarcity and retention at 0.9.
+Finding clean examples is becoming progressively harder while values hold firm.
+A liquidity score of 0.8 confirms meaningful transaction volume exists despite the vintage nature of the piece.

 On Chrono24 you can find E855-era Memovox pieces starting around €2,700 to €3,500, with cleaner automatic alarm and date examples in the €4,000 to €5,000 range.
 Rarer executions including exotic dials or precious metal cases climb into five figures, with notable examples exceeding €11,000.